ryanlattanzi/just-the-tip/README.md

-# Just The Tip: A Project on NYC Taxi Tip Predictions
+# Pro Tip: A Project on NYC Taxi Tip Predictions

 New York City Yellow Taxi Data analytics to predict tip amounts.